taketora26/sample_gitpitch/PITCHME.md

 <console>:14: error: type mismatch;
  found   : Box[Apple]
  required: Box[Fruits]
- ```

-Note: Apple <: Fruits, but class Box is invariant in type T.
+Note Apple <: Fruits, but class Box is invariant in type T.
 You may wish to define T as +T instead.
 (SLS 4.5)
+ ```

 ---